10234 William III Antique Silver Tankard

 A charming little early English silver mug of plain form.
 Charming small size and suitable for a child/christening mug.
 The body is raised from sheet and has a simple strap handle and an incised, reeded neck.
 This is the earliest type of mug.
 Engraved to the underside are owner’s initials and the date “1695”.
 Contains 140 ml.
 Weight 60 grams, 1.9 troy ounces.
 Height 6.5cm, 7cm to top of handle.
 Diameter 5cm.
 Mark “I.C” in a shield with a pellet below.
 Possibly John Cory.
 London 1694.
 Sterling silver.

 9990 William III Antique Silver Cup

-A very unusual antique sterling silver cup of tapering form on a small applied foot; the simple “S” scroll handle having a beaded rat-tail decoration.
+A very unusual antique silver chocolate cup of tapering form on a small applied foot; the simple “S” scroll handle having a beaded rat-tail decoration.
 The body has four panels of hand applied matting work.
-Originally this would have been either a small mug or toddy cup for alcoholic beverages or possibly a cup for drinking tea or chocolate.
+This rare little cup was made for drinking hot chocolate, the newly discovered drinking beverage popular c.1680-1720 – see the coloured illustration.
 Contains 155ml.
 Weight 108 grams, 3.4 troy ounces.
 Height 7.7cm.
 Diameter of top 7.2cm.
 Spread across the handle 9cm.
 London 1697.
 Maker unknown.

 Keep up to date with our Latest Items and News on Early Silver